chettrick/stm32cubef4/Projects/STM32469I_EVAL/Applications/Display/LCD_DSI_ImagesSlider/readme.txt

 This application aims to show the outstanding capability of Display Serial Interface (DSI) periphiral to display images with high resolution (800x480).
 With a simple movement of finger, the content of GRAM is directly updated and displayed on DSI LCD.
-Thanks to Tearing Effect and Partial refresh features, that allow user to provoke a refresh whenever he wants and on the specified region he desires, the refresh of LCD is more rapid than any time before.
+Thanks to Tearing Effect and Partial refresh features that allow user to provoke a refresh whenever he wants and on the specified region he desires, the refresh of LCD is more rapid than any time before.